Oleksii26/Oleksii26/README.md

 ![Header](https://github.com/Oleksii26/Oleksii26/blob/main/assets/code.jpeg)

+## Hello everybody!

-## I'm a junior developer.
+I'm a junior developer.
 He graduated from IT courses at the «GOIT Аcademy», majoring in Front-End eveloper.
 Looking for a full time job.
 I always honestly and diligently perform the tasks assigned to me.
 I want to work in a friendly and pleasant team.

-Hello everybody

 Languages and Tools
 ![Flutter](https://img.shields.io/badge/<HTML5>-orange??style=for-the-badge&logo=html5&logoColor=ffffff)